dfuse-io/docs/content/guides/ethereum/getting-started/other-languages.md

 ## Initiate your project
 ### Generate the client stub and dependencies for your language

 dfuse exposes its data through a GraphQL over gRPC interface.
-The protobuf files are {{< externalLink href="https://github.com/dfuse-io/graphql-over-grpc" title="in this GitHub repository">}}.
+The protobuf files are {{< external-link href="https://github.com/dfuse-io/graphql-over-grpc" title="in this GitHub repository">}}.

-A lot of languages provide tools to generate client stubs from protobuf files, as you can find {{< externalLink href="https://grpc.io/docs/quickstart/" title="in the official gRPC documentation">}}.
+A lot of languages provide tools to generate client stubs from protobuf files, as you can find {{< external-link href="https://grpc.io/docs/quickstart/" title="in the official gRPC documentation">}}.

 {{< tabs "get-client-stub">}}